Greek debt swap could be short-lived reprieve

 “If the (EU/IMF/ECB) troika says: ‘you are falling short of your plans and you need to implement an additional x billion of austerity measures,’ there is chance that is the straw that breaks the camel’s back,” said Ben May, at Capital Economics.

-The troika review program also raises the prospect that the EU and IMF could pull the plug on funds after any one of their inspectors’ three-monthly visits.
+The troika review programme also raises the prospect that the EU and IMF could pull the plug on funds after anyone their inspectors’ three-monthly visits.

 On the streets of Athens, some said the debt swap deal, which will see banks losing three quarters of the value of their Greek government bonds to cut 100 billion euros from Greece’s 350 billion euro debt load, would do little to help them.